-This module introduces the workings of economies, progressing from national to international markets.
+This module introduces the workings of economies, progressing from individual to national markets.
 The decisions that firms, workers and consumers make are examined in Microeconomics.
 Macroeconomics addresses the whole economy of a country in terms of the goal of stable and sustainable economic growth.
-The nature of economic globalization and its many effects on firms, governments and individuals are analyzed in International Economics.
-A key question in all three courses of this module is when, how and why governments may want to intervene in markets in order to deliver satisfactory outcomes for society as a whole, while balancing the contradicting interests of various societal stakeholders.
+A key question in both, Microeconomics and Macroeconomics, is when, how and why governments may want to intervene in markets in order to deliver satisfactory outcomes for society as a whole, while balancing the contradicting interests of various societal stakeholders.
+Two seminars with 2.5 credits each have an emphasis on specific examples of such economic policy controversies and conflicts.

 The aim of this module is to enable students to employ economic theories, models and methods to understand market dynamics and to address real world problems.
-By explaining the essentials of economic thought, it enables students to critically evaluate the determinants, motives and effects of decisions taken by various economic actors and governments.
+By explaining the essentials of economic thought, it enables students to critically evaluate the determinants, motives and effects of decisions taken by various economic actors and the government.

-- Be able to understand and analyze the consumption patterns of private households and the costs, profitability and production decisions of firms - Know about different cost structures, market dynamics and government regulations in various industries, including high tech industries - Learn how to analyze the performance of national economies through key indicators such as GDP growth, unemployment, inflation, government deficit and trade imbalances - Explain and evaluate the goals and effectiveness of government interventions to combat economic crises in the form of monetary and fiscal policies - Learn how supply side measures such as improvements in infrastructure, education, and research can improve long-term growth and the international competitiveness of companies - Analyze the effects of international trade, migration, knowledge transfer, and investments on individuals, firms and governments - Understand that economic development and economic policy decisions have a strong potential of producing winners and losers among economic actors
+- Be able to understand and analyze the consumption patterns of private households and the costs, profitability and production decisions of firms - Know about different cost structures, market dynamics and government regulations in various industries, including high tech industries - Learn how to analyze the performance of national economies through key indicators such as GDP growth, unemployment, inflation, government deficit and trade imbalances - Expalin and evaluate the goals and effectiveness of government interventions to combat economic crises in the form of monetary and fiscal policies - Learn how supply side measures such as improvements in infrastructure, education, and research can improve long-term growth and the international competitiveness of companies - Understand that economic development and economic policy decisions have a strong potential of producing winners and losers among economic actors